depozzyx/django-hacks/readme.md

 ## One-button foreign key change

-Sometimes there is no need for complex widget for changing foreig key in django admin(that with dropdown, plus sign and change button), so here is a solution:
+Sometimes there is no need for complex widget for changing foreign key in django admin(that with dropdown, plus sign and change button), so here is my solution:

 [How to implement](https://github.com/depozzyx/django-hacks/tree/main/one_button_fk)